Cityscape Painting – Fireworks

-Learn how to paint fireworks above a city skyline next to reflecting water.
-This painting makes a both a great Fourth of July Painting and New Years Painting!
+This cityscape painting makes a both a great Fourth of July Painting and New Years Painting!

-Not to mention, the concept of painting this type of painting is very easy and has a 100% success rate even for the absolute beginner.
+Not to mention, the concept of painting this type of painting is very easy and has a GREAT success rate even for the absolute beginner.

 Enjoy, happy painting and don’t forget to share!

-- 16″ x 20″ canvas (This design can work on any rectangular size, wood, rock, water color paper, etc.
+- 16″ x 20″ canvas (this design can work on any size)

 - Paint colors:

-- Cadmium Red (Red)
+- Cadmium Red Medium

-- Cadmium Yellow (Bright Yellow)
+- Cadmium Yellow Medium

-- Primary Blue (Blue)
+- Primary Blue

-- Quinacridone Magenta (Magenta or Fuchsia)
+- Quinacridone Magenta

-- Violet (Deep Purple)
+- Deep Violet

-- Mars Black (Black)
+- Mars Black

-- Titanium White (White
+- Titanium White

-- 1″ flat
+- 1″ flat or 3/4″ flat

-- 1/4″ flat
+- 1/4″ flat or #4 Bright

-Step by step pictures:
+Step by step pictures for Cityscape Painting:

-Draw The Horizon Line
+1. Draw The Horizon Line

-Draw the horizon line about 5.75″ from the bottom.
-Using a T-Square ruler is helpful to make sure your line is perpendicular!
-If you don’t have a ruler, any straight edge will work.
+Using a T-Square ruler is helpful to make sure your line is nice and horizontal.

 If your canvas is a different size, adjust the horizon line accordingly.
 Mine was approximately 1/3 of the way up from the bottom and not directly in the middle.

-Paint The Sky
+2. Paint The Sky

 Yes, I had issues mixing my black with the violet too!
 Just keep working the paint and getting that Violet to mesh well with the black.

-Draw Your Skyline With Chalk
+3. Draw Your Skyline With Chalk

-Paint Your Skyline Silhouette Black
+4. Paint Your Skyline Silhouette Black

 You don’t have to “cut in” like I did.
 You can just paint each building one at a time.